MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 20. No reason not to let others help you [grow faster].

-21. Keep smooth, flexible, natural soul and mind.

-22. Let no one be your idol, only get principles from the best intellects, hearts, and ideas, from the past and today.
+21. Let no one be your idol, only get principles from the best intellects, hearts, and ideas, from the past and today.

-## My career goals - a first draft

-1. Adding value by any way I can within companies and organizations that I admire and inspire me.
-2. Get hired as a software engineer (especially in the web or mobile services industry), with which I want to learn and fully integrate the full process of professional software development with experienced, senior mentors.
-3. Work in organizations seeking to help humanity improve through technologies and innovation at massive scale.
-4. Start a company helping humanity improve through technologies and innovation at massive scale.

-I am currently in the process of finding mentors in Quebec City, Canada.
-This is my hometown and current location.

-### particular interests

-My interests are mobile and web services, with a particular interest in the health sector/consumer health.

-I love to learn about everything and I am constantly reading, mostly non-fiction books.
-Software development, the psychology of human motivation, anything related to business, and preventive medicine are my particular learning interests at the moment.
-After graduating from the Front End Web Developer Nanodegree, I plan on completing the Machine Learning Engineer Nanodegree and probably another one as well, such as the Senior Web Developer Nanodegree or the Android Developer Nanodegree.
-I am also working thoroughly on my written and spoken English as well.

 ## Sincere thanks
 Thank you Udacity for this reflective and enriching exercise.